 If you have trees nearby (close enough that you find leaves in your yard and on your roof), then you would benefit from a gutter guard.
 If you happen to live in an area with very few trees or you’re far enough from them that they don’t affect your property, then you don’t need gutter guards.

 Solid gutter covers – also called reverse curve systems – are often marketed as the holy grail of gutter guards.
 Some manufacturers imply that the installation of solid covers is the last real maintenance you’ll ever need to do on your gutters.
 While it’s true they prevent most debris from entering the gutter; they aren’t foolproof.
 Fine debris, pine needles, and some pests can still get into the gutter.
+Additionally, reverse curve guards may exacerbate ice dam issues by trapping snow and ice inside the gutters.

 The main issue we find with gutter covers is that if it rains hard enough, the force of the water coming off your roof can send water over the edge of your gutters.
 Since gutters are designed to direct water safely away from your foundation, having water run over the edge in sheets is counter to their purpose.
 If you live somewhere with a more temperate climate or mild rainstorms, this is less likely to affect you.
+Solid covers often require professional installation to ensure proper fitting and functionality.

 Pros: